 Anti-Corruption Layer

-In order to keep smooth running between different co-worker independent databases, anti-corruption layer should take place
+To keep a smooth running between different co-worker independent databases, an anti-corruption layer should take place

 Integration consideration should take place

-How do you incrementally check the integrity beween your data
+How do you incrementally check the integrity between your data

 How do you report it